Skip to content

 Disclaimer: I take no responsibility for pen envy or impulse purchases resulting from viewing this post.

 Per usual, you can click on the images to view them larger.
-I do my best to provide you with the best pen porn. 😉
+I do my best to provide you with high-quality pen porn. 😉

 On September 1st, Goulet Pen Co. sent out an email announcing their Sailor “Don’t Miss the Boat” sale.
 I’m assuming it has something to do with Sailor’s upcoming price increase, but I digress.
 I wasn’t looking for any Sailor pens, but I decided to take a look and see what was on offer.